p-ssanders/simple-pipelines/README.md

 ### Prerequisites
 1. Create a Control Plane.
 Walkthrough available in [this repo](https://github.com/pivotal-samuel-sanders/terraforming-aws-control-plane/README.md).
-1. Pave IaaS for PKS (or PAS).
-Walktrhough available in [this repo](https://github.com/pivotal-samuel-sanders/terraforming-aws-pks) **TODO update this to be just terraform**

 ### Get Started
 1. Deploy and run the [Test Pipeline](https://github.com/pivotal-samuel-sanders/pcf-automation/blob/master/sandbox/test-pipeline/README.md) to confirm your setup.